 The group was established in 2002 and meets regularly in Parliament.
 Usually someone living with MND will speak at each meeting.

-The most recent officers of the group were:
+The most recent officers of the group are:

 This is not an official website of Parliament.
 It has not been approved by either House.
 APPGs are informal groups of Parliamentarians with a common interest in particular issues.
 The views expressed are those of the group.